opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 In the end, in order to sum up all the contents mentioned above, we will provide a **Survival table of contents for a co-design session**, based on our **opencare** experience.

----

----

----

-- Keep the interest alive II // FEEDBACKS - UPDATES *once you get the involvement of the community you should do your best to keep them involved even after the session (show them the results of the sessions).* Explain our situation, our transparency in the selection process.

----

 ### Overview / Survival table of contents for a co-design session

 |   |   | PRE | CO-DESIGN / Day 1 | CO-DESIGN / Day 2 | POST |